The Confessions of Nat Turner: Plot summary

 Complications arise, however, when Nat meets Margaret Whitehead, the beautiful, vivacious daughter of a wealthy widow who lives nearby.
 Though her family owns many slaves, high-spirited Margaret opposes slavery and openly admires Nat's preaching.
 Gradually the two of them become friends, though Nat is haunted by the fear that if his plans succeed lovely Margaret must die.

-With several loyal slaves behind him, Nat finally launches his rebellion in late August 1831.
+With several loyal slaves behind him, Nat finally launched his rebellion in late August 1831.
 This is a time when most wealthy whites are away on vacation, which will make it easier for the slaves to seize weapons and attack the nearby town of Jerusalem.
 From the very beginning, however, Nat's rebellion goes all wrong.
 His recruits get drunk and waste precious time plundering and raping.
 A crazed, axe-wielding, sex-obsessed slave named Will begins ridiculing Nat's leadership and attempting to seize control of the tiny slave army.
-And Nat himself, unexpectedly sickened by the sight of blood and the screams of his white victims, begins to doubt both his own mission and God's plan for his life.
+Nat himself, unexpectedly sickened by the sight of blood and the screams of his white victims, begins to doubt both his mission and God's plan for his life.

 The final crisis occurs as the slaves storm the Whitehead plantation.
 In a tragic twist, Margaret and her sisters have not gone away on vacation after all.
 Filled with unreasoning hatred, Will the axe-wielding maniac slays all the white women but Margaret, openly taunting Nat and daring him to prove his black manhood to the rest of the recruits.
 With a heavy heart, Nat grabs his sword and chases Margaret into a nearby field, where he slays her with great reluctance.
 As the breath leaves her body, the pure young maiden sighs her forgiveness for her unwilling executioner.